-Though unquestionably valuable, observational datasets can be something of a black box because the associations to which they give rise can be due to many different mechanisms.
-Suppose we wish to draw inferences that can be generalised to a wider population such as the UK (the population).
-To conduct our observational study, we must first define a group of people that we wish to sample (the target population) who are representative of the target population.
-The members of the target population who respond to the invitation and participate in the study form the study sample.
-If individual characteristics cause people to be more likely to respond to an invitation to participate in the study, the study sample will not be representative of the target population.
-To give context on how serious a problem collider bias can be, there is a continuing debate in the literature about the extent to which it is appropriate to adjust for covariates in observational associations (14–17).
-If we assume that a given covariate influences both the hypothesised risk factor and the outcome, it is appropriate to condition on that covariate to remove bias induced by the confounding structure.
-However, if the covariate is a common consequence rather than a common cause, then we risk inducing, rather than reducing bias (18).
-That is, collider bias can also be introduced when making statistical adjustments for variables that lie on the causal pathway between exposure and outcome.
+Though unquestionably valuable, observational datasets can be something of a black box because the associations estimated within them can be due to many different mechanisms.
+Consider the scenario in which we want to estimate the causal effect of a risk factor that is generalizable to a wider population such as the UK (the ‘target population’).
+Since we rarely observe the full target population, we must estimate this effect within a sample of individuals drawn from this population.
+If the sample is a true random selection from the population, then we say it is representative.
+Often, however, samples are chosen out of convenience or because the risk factor or outcome is only measured in certain groups (e.g. COVID-19 disease status is only observed for individuals who have received a test).
+Furthermore, individuals invited to participate in a sample may refuse or subsequently drop out.
+If characteristics related to sample inclusion also relate to the risk factor and outcome of interest, then this introduces the possibility of collider bias in our analysis.

-A priori knowledge of what the hidden causal structure truly is can be hard to deduce, and it is appropriate to treat collider bias with a similar level of caution to confounding bias.
+Collider bias does not only occur at the point of sampling.
+It can also be introduced by statistical modelling choices.
+For example, whether it is appropriate to adjust for covariates in observational associations depends on where the covariates sit on the causal pathway and their role in the data generating process (18–21).
+If we assume that a given covariate influences both the hypothesised risk factor and the outcome (a confounder), it is appropriate to condition on that covariate to remove bias induced by the confounding structure.
+However, if the covariate is a consequence of either or both the exposure and the outcome (a collider), rather than a common cause (a confounder), then conditioning on the covariate can induce, rather than reduce, bias (22–24).
+That is, collider bias can also be introduced when making statistical adjustments for variables that lie on the causal pathway between risk factor and outcome.
+A priori knowledge of the underlying causal structure of variables and whether they function as a common cause or common consequence of risk factor and outcome in the data generating process can be hard to infer.
+Therefore it is appropriate to treat collider bias with a similar level of caution to confounding bias.
+We address ways of doing so later in this paper (‘Methods for detecting and minimising the effects of collider bias’).

-There are multiple ways in which data are being collected on COVID-19, and they can introduce unintentional conditioning in the selected sample in various ways.
+There are multiple ways in which data are being collected on COVID-19 that can introduce unintentional conditioning in the selected sample.
 The characteristics of participants recruited are related to a range of factors including policy decisions, cost limitations, technological access, and testing methods.
-It is also widely acknowledged that the true prevalence of disease in the population remains unknown (19).
-Here we describe the forms of data collection for COVID-19 and then go on to detail the circumstances surrounding COVID-19 that make its analysis susceptible to collider bias.
+It is also widely acknowledged that the true prevalence of disease in the population remains unknown (25).
+Here we describe the forms of data collection for COVID-19 before detailing the circumstances surrounding COVID-19 that make its analysis susceptible to collider bias.

-COVID-19 sampling strategies and case definitions
+COVID-19 sampling strategies and case/control definitions

-Sampling conditional on voluntary participation (Case definition: probable COVID-19, Figure 2A)
+Sampling conditional on voluntary participation (Case definition: probable COVID-19, Control definition: voluntary participant not reporting COVID-19 symptoms, Figure 2A)